bellrd/nested/README.md

 # Nested

-A go package to get deep nested value from map[string]any
+A go package to get deeply nested value from map[string]any

 ## Example
 ```json